RIAPS/riaps-pycom/src/riaps/rfab/README.md

 riaps_fab sys.get --remote-file="notes/remote-data.txt" --name="remote-data-notes.txt" --local-dir="test-results"
 ```

 - To copy a local file over to the remote node's `riaps` user folder (`/home/riaps`), use the **put** command.
 Use the `--local-file=` option to specify the location of the file.
 Relative paths are possible from the current local directory.
 The remote node directory option (`--remote-dir=`) indicates where to place the file within the `riaps` users folder.
+This remote directory must already exist.
 ```
 riaps_fab sys.put --local-file="test-setup.py"
 riaps_fab sys.put --local-file="test-setup.py" --remote-dir="temp"